elastic/rally/README.md

 ### Command Line Options

 Rally has a list of supported command line options.
-Just invoke `rally.py` with the option `--help`.
+Just run `esrally --help`.

 ### Key Components of Rally